Zondax/ledger-oasis/docs/cipher-transactions-ui.md

 - `oasis1qzvlg0grjxwgjj58tx2xvmv26era6t2csqn22pte`: `Emerald (Mainnet)`
 - `oasis1qr629x0tg9gm5fyhedgs9lw5eh3d8ycdnsxf0run`: `Emerald (Testnet)`

-The addresses above can be hardcoded into Oasis App.
-To learn more about how the addresses above were derived, check the [staking document].
+The addresses above can be hardcoded into Oasis Ledger App.
+They were derived from the ParaTime ID using the scheme described in the [staking document].

 The second transaction is the deposit transaction.